exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 # Anchoring service

 The anchoring service is developed to increase product security and provide non-repudiation for Exonum applications.
-Service publishes Exonum blockchain state hash to the bitcoin blockchain, so that it is publicly auditable by anyone having access to the Exonum blockchain.
-Even in the case of validators collusion old transactions can not be falsified; disrepancy between actual Exonum blockchain state and the one written to the bitcoin blockchain would be found instantly.
+Service periodically publishes Exonum blockchain state hash to the bitcoin blockchain, so that it is publicly auditable by anyone having access to the Exonum blockchain.
+Even in the case of validators collusion transation history can not be falsified; disrepancy between actual Exonum blockchain state and the one written to the bitcoin blockchain would be found instantly.

-!!! note "Another pages about anchoring service"
+!!! note
-    This page describe mostly how the service do work; however, there is a separate page, describing how the service should be [configured and deployed][anchoring-deploy].
-The sources are located [on the GitHub][github-anchoring].
+    This page describe mostly how the service do work.
+There is a separate page, describing how the service should be [configured and deployed][anchoring-deploy].
+The source code is located [on the GitHub][github-anchoring].

 ## General idea

-The service writes the hash of the last Exonum block to the permanent read-only persistent storage available to everyone.
+The service writes the hash of the latest Exonum block to the permanent read-only persistent storage available to everyone.
 The block is called _anchored block, and its hash is referred as _blockchain state hash_ further.

-To write a blockchain state hash, the service builds a _anchoring chain_ on the top of bitcoin blockchain.
-Such chain consists of multiple _bitcoin anchoring transactions_.
+The service builds a _anchoring chain_ on the top of bitcoin blockchain, which consists of multiple _bitcoin anchoring transactions_.
 Each anchoring transaction have at least 1 input and only 2 outputs: data output and change output.
 Data output contains written data storage hash, while change output transfers money